Sh3llyR/yaraScanParser/README.md

 yaraScanParser allows you to:
 * Save time by parsing the Yara Scan Service results automatically
-* Get the number of wanted matches and false positives of your rule
+* Get information about wanted matches and false positives of your rule
-* Get the information you need in order to easily insert the matched files' hash values to your Yara rule's metadata section
+* Get the matched files' hash values in a format the can be easily inserted to your Yara rule's metadata section